macrat/ayd/README.md

 #### dns:

-Resolve hostname via DNS and check the host exists or not.
+Resolve hostname via DNS and check if the host exists or not.

 You can specify record type as a `type` query like `dns:example.com?type=A`, or as a scheme like `dns-cname:example.com`.
 Supported type is `A`, `AAAA`, `CNAME`, `MX`, `NS`, and `TXT`.